james-card/NanoOs/README.md

 2. The Console - Polls for user input and displays process output
 3. The Memory Manager - Responsible for dynamic memory allocation and deallocation

 These processes work together to provide the basic kernel-level functionality.
+These processes cannot be killed, even by the root user.

 ### The Shell and Shell Processes